-One of the main curriculum initiatives for 2021 has been the continued development of Flexible Learning environments and collaborative teachings for all our Y7 and Y8 students.
+One of the main curriculum initiatives for 2022 has been the continued focus upon localising the curriculum and bringing a relevance to the learning experiences.

 The impact of Covid 19 social distancing regimes and changes in staffing impacted on the development of an open collaborative learning model however where possible teachers have endeavoured to deliver the curriculum to the best of their ability.